Tiggy Legge-Bourke: Background

 Legge-Bourke is the daughter of William Legge-Bourke (1939–2009), who served in the Royal Horse Guards.
 After taking a degree at Magdalene College, Cambridge, he became a merchant banker at Kleinwort Benson and was deputy lieutenant of Powys from 1997 until his death.
-Legge-Bourke's mother, Dame Shân Legge-Bourke (born 1943), was the only child of Wilfred Bailey, 3rd Baron Glanusk (1891–1948), a soldier who became a colonel in the Grenadier Guards and also served as Lord Lieutenant of Brecknockshire.
+Legge-Bourke's mother, Dame Shân Legge-Bourke (1943–2025), was the only child of Wilfred Bailey, 3rd Baron Glanusk (1891–1948), a soldier who became a colonel in the Grenadier Guards and also served as Lord Lieutenant of Brecknockshire.
 When Shân Bailey's father died in 1948, she and her mother inherited his estate at Glanusk Park, near Crickhowell in Powys, while his peerage went to a cousin.
 Shân Legge-Bourke was appointed a lady-in-waiting to the Princess Royal in 1987, was High Sheriff of Powys in 1991, and was the Lord Lieutenant of Powys until 2018.

 Tiggy Legge-Bourke's paternal grandfather, Sir Harry Legge-Bourke (1914–1973), was a member of parliament for the Isle of Ely from 1945 until 1973 and was chairman of the 1922 Committee of Conservative backbenchers.
 His death in 1973 led to a by-election won by the Liberal Clement Freud.

 She is a cousin of the public relations executive and television personality Eleanor Legge-Bourke.

 Legge-Bourke was reported in 1994 to be fond of fly fishing and long walks in the country.